martintran23/hermit2/README.md

 # Hermit - CPSC 362 Final Project

-Hermit is a web-based property management platform designed to simplify the experience of managing, searching, and booking rental properties.
+Hermit is a web-based property management platform designed to simplify the experience of searching and booking rental properties.

-Hermit provides services to property owners and future home owners by incorporating the process of discovering and managing properties in a collectively, intuitive interface.
+Hermit provides services to potential tenants by incorporating the process of discovering and exploring properties in a collectively, intuitive interface.

-Hermit's design is ideal for potential home owners and serves as a powerful tool for the purpose of finding a home to buy, rent, or book.
+Hermit's design is ideal for potential tenants and serves as a powerful tool for the purpose of finding a property that fits their needs.

 ## Features